 The best time to party in Goa is anytime between November and March.
 Holidays like Christmas, New Year, Russian Christmas and Holi are especially lively when the whole strip around the beaches pretty much turns into a 24/7 party-a-thon.

-After Holi, things begin to wind down a bit and the foreigners start to go home as the state heats up.
+After Holi, one of the most important festivals in India, things begin to wind down a bit and the foreigners start to go home as the state heats up.
 Still, there is enough to keep visitors busy until at least Mid-April or Easter (whichever comes first).

 If you visit Goa outside of the above period, then you may end up being a bit disappointed.
 For example, I write this in mid-May and a number of venues have closed for the summer, others are operating reduced hours and even the ones that are open as usual are basically empty most nights.